 2.5.2.
-When MSA2339 adapter is used to connect the generator to a PC, the transfer protocol is semi-duplex and data transfer (reading/writing) is controlled by RTS signaling.
+When MSA2684-USB (or MSA2339) adapter is used to connect the generator to a PC, the transfer protocol is semi-duplex and data transfer (reading/writing) is controlled by RTS signaling.

 2.5.3.
 Only one external device must be connected to this port.